jshinm/Codewar_practice/README.md

 # Coding Practice

-Daily coding exercise from various platforms
+Raw codes from coding exercise which is translated into an individual markdown organized in [project_binder](https://github.com/jshinm/project-binder).